“Five to Fold is a methodology for effective, holistic group decision making, or decision creation.

 Fold I choose to block the proposal because I believe strongly that, if implemented, the proposal will conflict with the purpose of the group at this time.
 I commit to sharing my concerns openly with the group.
 I will also contribute to finding a different solution to the question at hand.

-The minute taker records the range of votes in the finger-vote.
+The range of votes in the finger-vote is recorded, including who voted.

 7. The Decision